godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

   object is illuminated.
 However, normal rejection can be disabled if light leaking is desirable, such as when the scene mostly contains emissive objects that emit light from faces that cannot be seen from the camera.

+Additionally, you can adjust the quality of SSIL in the project settings' **Rendering > Environment > SSIL** section:

+- **Quality:** Sets the quality of the screen-space ambient occlusion effect.
+  Higher values take more samples and so will result in better quality, at the cost of performance.
+Setting to Ultra will use the **Adaptive Target** setting (see below).
+- **Half Size:** If ``true``, screen-space ambient occlusion will be rendered at half size and then upscaled before being added to the scene.
+This is significantly faster but may miss small details.
+If ``false``, screen-space ambient occlusion will be rendered at full size.
+- **Adaptive Target:** Quality target to use when **Quality** is set to **Ultra**.
+A value of ``0.0`` provides a quality and speed similar to Medium while a value of ``1.0`` provides much higher quality than any of the other settings at the cost of performance.
+When using the adaptive target, the performance cost scales with the complexity of the scene.
+- **Blur Passes:** Number of blur passes to use when computing screen-space indirect lighting.
+A higher number will result in a smoother look, but will be slower to compute and will have less high-frequency detail.
+- **Fadeout From:** Distance at which the screen-space indirect lighting effect starts to fade out.
+Use this to hide screen-space indirect lighting from far away.
+- **Fadeout To:** Distance at which the screen-space indirect lighting is fully faded out.
+Use this to hide screen-space indirect lighting from far away.

 .. image:: img/environment_ssil.webp